4ndrelim/4ndrelim.github.io/content/blog/hong-kong/index.md

 ### Work
 I was glad to have landed an internship, an ML one, no less.
 A good learning opportunity.
 My accommodation was about an hour away from the office, which wasn’t ideal, but it did help me develop a reading habit.

 Work itself was engaging.
 I gained experience with foundational ML tools like PyTorch and TensorFlow, got exposure to production environments, and worked on quantitative statistical modelling projects affiliated with HFT firms (though sadly, not paid HFT money).
-Still, compensation was decent for a research institute.
+Still, compensation was  very decent, despite being a research institute.

 My direct supervisor was a lauded mathematics PhD.
-His projects, and by extension, mine, focused on statistical modelling for time series analysis, as well as hologram-building via neural networks (the latter being his side project).
+His projects, and by extension, mine, focused on statistical modelling for time series analysis (and hence, the quant), as well as hologram-building via neural networks (the latter being his side project).

 It was probably through him that I first noticed the jadedness of Hong Kong life.
 He was reserved.
 And a clear workaholic.
 He’d finish lunch in 15 minutes, spend 30 minutes playing Genshin Impact, then take a strict 45 minutes nap with his sleep headgear on.
 During which I was reminded under no circumstances should I disturb him.
 When did he leave the office?
 I have no idea.
 I never saw him leave before 7pm.